LockerProject/Locker/README.md

 you should see something like:

-    Python version 2.6.1 found.
+    Python version 2.7 found.
     Node.js version 0.4.8 found.
-    npm version 1.0.10 found.
+    npm version 1.0.14 found.
-    mongoDB version 1.8.1 found.
+    mongoDB version 1.8.2 found.
-    Vows version 0.5.8 found.

 Your version numbers may vary slightly, but so long as you don't see any red text, you are all set.
+(At this point, the vows check has been disabled.)
 If vows gives an error:

-    (sudo) npm install -g vows
+    sudo npm install -g vows

 Then you can install all of Locker's node dependencies: